-We do not transfer Personal Data outside of the EEA.
 In the event that we use a third party processor (see Sharing of Personal Data) your Personal Data may be transferred outside of the European Union or EFTA States.
 We ensure that any such transfer is undertaken using legally compliant transfer mechanisms in compliance with the GDPR.

 We retain certain transaction information for a period of 7 years for the purposes of regulatory, tax, insurance or other requirements.

 You can request to have your Personal Data deleted.
 Fort Privacy will then delete Personal Data that is it not required to retain.
 We will restrict internal access to Personal Data that we are required to retain.

 You have the right to ask for all the information we have about you and the services you receive from us.
 When we receive a request from you in writing, we must give you access to everything we’ve recorded about you as well as details of the processing, the categories of Personal Data concerned and the recipients of the Personal Data.

 We will provide the first copy of your Personal Data free of charge but we may charge you a reasonable fee for any additional copies.

 We cannot give you access to a copy of your Personal Data if this would adversely affect the rights and freedoms of others.

 If we have Personal Data about you that you believe to be inaccurate, you have the right to request correction of your Personal Data.

 In some circumstances you can ask for your Personal Data to be deleted, for example, where:

 - your Personal Data is no longer needed for the purpose that it was collected in the first place;